Covenant House Toronto: Lise Watier: This is Me! Girls Program

 The program is sponsored by the Lise Watier Foundation and collaboration with the girls at Covenant House.
 The program offers girls life skills workshops and speeches from influential female mentor speakers.
 The program also creates a safe space for women to embrace anything that is on their minds.
 A Toronto study showed that girls unhoused were ten times more likely to be sexually assaulted than girls with normal housing.
-The report states that 23 percent of women unhoused have traded sex for food.
+The report states that 23 per cent of women unhoused have traded sex for food.
 This leads to heavy mental health issues like addiction, self-harm, and eating disorders.
 There is even a higher chance of unplanned pregnancy.
 The program's motto includes the “Seven C’s”.
 They are Confidence, Character, Control, Coping, Competence, Connection, and Contribution.
-The core elements of the programs run from providing necessities, female focused programming, mentorship, one-on-one counseling, monthly reflection meetings, safe girls’ space, special outings, and physical fitness.
+The core elements of the programs run from providing necessities, female focused programming, mentorship, one-on-one counselling, monthly reflection meetings, safe girls’ space, special outings, and physical fitness.

 Just Like A Girl You Know

 In 2017, Covenant House launched a five-year, $10 million campaign to bring more awareness to sex trafficking in Ontario.
-Most of the funding depends on donations, and only 20 percent of the programming will be funded by the government.
+Most of the funding depends on donations, and only 20 per cent of the programming will be funded by the government.
 The Archdiocese of Toronto has pledged $600,000 every year to support this cause.
 The organization published a four-minute video explaining on real experiences of everyday teens being the victims of sex trafficking in the province.
 The campaign was chaired by Canadian philanthropist Suzanne Rogers.
 Covenant House opened up “The Rogers Home” which is a transitional housing program that will provides services for victims of sex trafficking.